What are Bone Marrow Failure Syndromes (BMFS)?

 Bone marrow is an important and complex organ, and quite literally our factory for blood cells.
 Healthy bone marrow works to produce new red and white blood cells and platelets every single day.

-- BMFS are due to the bone marrow stem cells, known as the haematopoietic stem cells (HSC), inability to produce red blood cells, white blood cells and platelets in sufficient amounts to meet physiological demand
+- BMFS are due to the inability of the bone marrow stem cells (known as the haematopoietic stem cells or HSC) to produce red blood cells, white blood cells and platelets in sufficient amounts to meet physiological demand.

 - BMFS may be acquired (affecting a previously normal marrow) or inherited.